Lab meat soon in Swiss shops?

 The topic of meat substitutes is on everyone's lips here in Switzerland, as in many countries.
 At the forefront of Swiss manufacturers in this field is the start-up Planted, whose success is partly due to its systematic protection of intellectual property.

-11 Megatrends: "Avalanches in slow motion"
+13 Megatrends: 'Avalanches in slow motion'

 The world is changing.
 The complexity is great and that makes it difficult to keep track in everyday life.
 Megatrends provide orientation here.
 They outline the main lines of change.
+Megatrends are valuable navigation aids to classify and understand change.
+The Zukunftsinstitut describes megatrends as 'avalanches in slow motion'.
+This image describes the phenomenon well.
+Megatrends develop slowly, but have an enormous impact on the economy and society.
+They determine our future life.

 From stem cell to steak